josmar-crwdstffng/angular/aio/content/special-elements/core/ng-container.md

 ### Use alongside ngTemplateOutlet

-The `NgTemplateOutlet` directive can be applied to any element but most of the time it's applied to `<ng-container>` ones.
+The `NgTemplateOutlet` directive can be applied to any element but most of the time it is applied to `<ng-container>` ones.
 By combining the two, we get a very clear and easy to follow HTML and DOM structure in which no extra elements are necessary and template views are instantiated where requested.

 For example, imagine a situation in which we have a large HTML, in which a small portion needs to be repeated in different places.
 A simple solution is to define an `<ng-template>` containing our repeating HTML and render that where necessary by using `<ng-container>` alongside an `NgTemplateOutlet`.